collapsed-stacks/startups/questions/12478/html-layout-license-for-sass-product.md

 - tagged: `web-development`
 - score: -1

-<p>I was hoping that some developer could tell me the best website where to purchase and HTML Bootstrap Layout (preferably with AngularJS version) that would have a license allowing me to use it as a Sass product.</p>
+I was hoping that some developer could tell me the best website where to purchase and HTML Bootstrap Layout (preferably with AngularJS version) that would have a license allowing me to use it as a Sass product.

-<p>I would just host once the website on Heroku and ask for subscriptions payment from users. </p>
+I would just host once the website on Heroku and ask for subscriptions payment from users.

-<p>Envato and Wrap Boostrap ask for and extended license.</p>
+Envato and Wrap Boostrap ask for and extended license.

-<p><strong>This question is pretty important as there is no information online about marketplace that resell the layout for an affordable price and allow the commercial use</strong>, even if they state that commercial use is allowed, they will tell you that you have to purchase the Extended License.</p>
+**This question is pretty important as there is no information online about marketplace that resell the layout for an affordable price and allow the commercial use**, even if they state that commercial use is allowed, they will tell you that you have to purchase the Extended License.

-<p>Working with Layout is faster then working without it and can be great for launching the app in a couple of weeks.</p>
+Working with Layout is faster then working without it and can be great for launching the app in a couple of weeks.

-<p>Please tell me the best Stackexchange community where to migrate this issue, I thought maybe I should ask in WebApplications?</p>
+Please tell me the best Stackexchange community where to migrate this issue, I thought maybe I should ask in WebApplications?

-<p>Thanks
+Thanks
 Best Regards
-Fabrizio Bertoglio</p>
+Fabrizio Bertoglio

 ## Answer 12480